LeBron James: 2014–2016: Ending Cleveland's championship drought

-James takes a shot in November 2014; later that season, James reached several passing milestones, including becoming the Cavaliers' all-time assists leader.
+James takes a shot in November 2014.
+During that season, James became the Cavaliers' all-time assists leader.

-In January of the 2014–2015 season, James missed two weeks due to left knee and lower back strains, which at the time represented the longest stretch of missed games in his career.
-In the second round of the playoffs, he hit a baseline jumper at the buzzer to give Cleveland a 2–2 series tie with the Chicago Bulls.
-In the Eastern Conference Finals, the Cavaliers defeated the Atlanta Hawks to advance to the NBA Finals, making James the first player since the 1960s to play in five consecutive Finals.
-For most of the Finals against the Golden State Warriors, Irving and Love were sidelined due to injury, giving James more offensive responsibilities.
-Behind his leadership, the Cavaliers opened the series with a 2–1 lead before losing in six games.
-Despite the loss, he received serious consideration for the Finals MVP Award, averaging 35.8 points, 13.3 rebounds, and 8.8 assists per game.
+In January of the 2014–15 season, James missed two weeks due to knee and back strains, which was the longest stretch of missed games in his career at the time.
+The Cavaliers advanced to the Finals against the Golden State Warriors, making James the first player since the 1960s to play in five consecutive Finals.
+Cleveland took a 2–1 series lead, but lost in six games.

-In the 2015 offseason, James declined his $21.5 million player option and re-signed on a two-year, $46.9 million contract that again carried a second year player option.

-During the 2015–16 season, James was criticized for his role in several off-court controversies, including the midseason firing of Cavaliers' coach David Blatt.
-Despite these distractions, Cleveland finished the year with 57 wins and the best record in the East.
-In the playoffs, the Cavaliers advanced comfortably to the NBA Finals, losing only two games en route to a rematch with the Golden State Warriors, who were coming off a record-setting 73-win season.
+During the 2015 offseason, James declined his $21.5 million player option and re-signed with Cleveland on a two-year, $47 million contract that carried a second year player option.
+During the 2015–16 season, there was speculation that James played a role in the firing of Cavaliers coach David Blatt.
+Despite this distraction, Cleveland finished with 57 wins and the best record in the East.
+The Cavaliers advanced to the NBA Finals, losing only two games en route to a rematch with the Warriors, who were coming off a record-setting 73-win season.

-To begin the series, Cleveland fell behind 3–1, including two blowout losses.
-James responded by registering back-to-back 41-point games in Games 5 and 6, leading the Cavaliers to two consecutive wins to stave off elimination.
-In Game 7, he posted a triple-double and made a number of key plays, including a chasedown block on Andre Iguodala's go-ahead layup attempt, as Cleveland emerged victorious, winning the city's first professional sports title in 52 years and becoming the first team in NBA history to come back from a 3–1 series deficit in the Finals.
-James became just the third player to record a triple-double in an NBA Finals Game 7, and behind series averages of 29.7 points, 11.3 rebounds, 8.9 assists, 2.3 blocks, and 2.6 steals per game, he also became the first player in league history to lead both teams in all five statistical categories for a playoff round, culminating in a unanimous Finals MVP selection.
+To begin the series, Cleveland fell behind 3–1.
+James responded by registering 41-point games in Games 5 and 6, leading the Cavaliers to consecutive wins.
+In Game 7, he posted a triple-double and made a clutch block on the Warriors' Andre Iguodala as Cleveland claimed victory, becoming the first NBA team to come back from a 3–1 deficit in the Finals.
+The win also marked the city of Cleveland's first professional sports title in 52 years.
+James became the third player to record a triple-double in an NBA Finals Game 7, and averaged 29.7 points, 11.3 rebounds, 8.9 assists, 2.3 blocks, and 2.6 steals during the series.
+He was unanimously selected as the Finals MVP.
+During a White House ceremony honoring the Cavaliers for their victory, President Obama praised James's work ethic, determination, selflessness and his "insistence on always making the right play."